If you want to catch a boat to the mainland, the shortest distance back is via the ferry from Langkawi to Kuala Perlis.

 You can buy your ticket online direct from the ferry company (see link above), or at the ferry terminal in Kuah or from authorised agents on the island.

-On arrival at the jetty in Kuala Perlis, if you don't have your own transport, the best option is to take a 5 minute walk to the bus station located behind the row of buildings at the port.
+On arrival at the jetty in Kuala Perlis, if you don't have your own transport, the best option is to walk 5 minutes to the bus station located behind the row of buildings at the port.

 If you want to stay the night, there are a number of Kaula Perlis hotels around the port and in town.

-For smaller destinations by bus from Kuala Perlis, you may have to go to the nearby town of Kangar, which has a small, but busy bus station, close to the centre of town.
+For smaller destinations by bus from Kuala Perlis, you may have to go to the nearby town of Kangar, which has a small, but busy bus station (Terminal Bukit Lagi), close to the centre of town.

-If you want to travel from Kuala Perlis to Thailand by public bus, you will first have to catch a Mariliner bus (MyBas) to Kangar, where they have departures to the border at Padang Besar.
+If you want to travel from Kuala Perlis to Thailand by public bus (Padang Besar border), you will first have to catch a Mariliner bus (MyBas) to Kangar, where they have departures to the border at Padang Besar.

 After crossing the border, you can then catch a cheap local bus or minivan to the city of Hat Yai.